 EXTERIOR PAINT PREPARATION TIPS

 You can help our exterior preparation work go quickly and smoothly by possibly doing some preparation of your own!
-The following is a helpful checklist, to ensure your home’s exterior is ready for needed work to be carried out, the reason for this is that if the access to our working areas is more accessible, then the overall pricing becomes much less.
+The following is a helpful checklist to ensure your home’s exterior is ready for needed work to be carried out.
+If access to our working areas is more accessible, then the overall pricing becomes much less.

-Make sure water taps are in good working order for pressure washing.
+- Make sure water taps are in good working order for pressure washin

 Keep Your House Looking Its Best!

 When your exterior painting project is finished, it will last for years to come.
 While the paint will last, here are other ways to keep your exterior elements looking great:

 - Once a year, check the caulking around windows, door frames, and trim (woodwork) to ensure nothing is cracked.
 Typically, freshly applied caulk lasts three to five years.